Ulysses cover

 Ulysses Review

-• Narrative Complexity
+• Narrative Structure

-• Character Depth
+• Character Development

-4/5Overall Score
+4.3/5Overall Score

 Specs

-• Year released: 1922
+• Year Released: 1922

 • Author: James Joyce

-• Genre: Modernist literature
+• Genre: Modernist

 • Formats: Hardcover, Paperback, eBook, Audiobook

-• Setting: Dublin
+• Setting: Dublin, Ireland

 • Main Characters: Leopold Bloom, Stephen Dedalus, Molly Bloom